-Valentin D. Picasso, Assistant Professor
+Valentin D. Picasso, Associate Professor

 Valentín is originally from Montevideo, Uruguay.
-He earned his undergraduate degree in Agronomy from the Facultad de Agronomia at University of Uruguay (UDELAR) and his doctorate degree in Sustainable Agriculture at Iowa State University (USA).
+He earned his undergraduate degree in Agronomy from the Facultad de Agronomia at University of Uruguay (UDELAR) and his PhD in Sustainable Agriculture at Iowa State University (USA).
 He has researched forages, livestock grazing systems, agroecology, and adaptation to climate change at the University of Uruguay, before joining the Agronomy Department at the University of Wisconsin-Madison.
-Here he is working to develop sustainable forage and perennial grain systems that will build resilience to climate change.
+He is working to develop sustainable forage and perennial grain systems that will build resilience to climate change.
 He is developing dual-purpose perennial cropping systems, such as intermediate wheatgrass (Kernza) intercropped with legumes, that can be grazed for forage and produce grain for food.
 He teaches undergraduate and graduate courses in International Agriculture, Agroecology, and Forages.
-He enjoys training young padawans in the ways of sustainability science, as well as biking, ice skating, skiing, and traveling with his family around the world.
+He enjoys training young padawans in the ways of sustainability science, as well as biking, ice skating, skiing, sailing, and traveling with his family around the world.

 Current Graduate Students